Milana435/pxt-arcade/docs/advanced-stream.md

 ---

-* name: Help Desk!
-* description: Join Richard, Daryl, Joey, and Vivian for our new segment, Help Desk!
-We asked on our forums for your questions, and we answered them live on stream.
-There were some audio issues, but they are fixed by 3:24!
-* youTubeId: pXYVxR2xcQo
-* youTubePlaylistId: PLMMBk9hE-SeoHWvTpdezyL9JfF0tocJUT
-* imageUrl: /static/advanced-stream/pXYVxR2xcQo.jpg

----

 * name: Cuttly if you can
 * description: Join Vivian, Shannon, Joey, and Daryl as build a game with WAVES!
 Survive wave after wave of sharks as a cuttlefish.
 Waves are a great game progression mechanic that can be used in many different game styles.
 * youTubeId: 6nFs_JoNXE0
 * youTubePlaylistId: PLMMBk9hE-SeoHWvTpdezyL9JfF0tocJUT
 * imageUrl: /static/advanced-stream/6nFs_JoNXE0.jpg

+---

+* name: Collaborative Pangolin Game Pt.
+4
+* description: Join Richard, Vivian, and Joey as we finish up the battle minigame in our collaborative pangolin game!
+We got some more great art today to put into the game and we'll be opening another post in the forum to get some more from you folks!
+* youTubeId: tSb-mYkNIzo
+* youTubePlaylistId: PLMMBk9hE-SeoHWvTpdezyL9JfF0tocJUT
+* imageUrl: /static/advanced-stream/tSb-mYkNIzo.jpg

 ---